berinaysrl/IMDB-SENTIMENT-ANALYSIS/README.md

 ## Data Source

-You may access the dataset used in this project through this [link](https://www.kaggle.com/datasets/lakshmi25npathi/imdb-dataset-of-50k-movie-reviews)
+You may access the dataset used in this project through this [link](https://www.kaggle.com/datasets/lakshmi25npathi/imdb-dataset-of-50k-movie-reviews).
+It is too large to include to this repository, unfortunately.

 The dataset has two basic characteristics:
 1. review: contains the reviews in IMDB.